 Also, remembers to acclimatize for a day or two in Antigua to prepare your body before doing the hike.

 However, the other reason it’s recommended to take the 2-day hike of Acantenango is that it is unforgettable to sit around the bonfire at about 3500 meters altitude and watch Fuego erupt glowing lava.

 The tour companies get you in Antigua in the morning before they take you to the hike’s starting point.
 You’ll most likely be a group of 10-15 people with 2 guides.

 The hike on the first day takes about 5-6 hours with brief water and snack stops.
-The company will provide you with your camping gear and the quality tends to depend on the company you choose.
+The company will provide you with your camping gear, and the quality depends on the company you choose.

 You’ll still have to carry the tent up yourself as well as all your food and plenty of water and warm clothes.

 You arrive at your campsite for the night in time for sunset.
-Watching volcano Fuego and the surroundings, consisting of cities in the far, as well as quite a few other volcanos, get colored by the setting sun is unforgettable.
+Watching volcano Fuego and the surroundings, consisting of cities in the far and quite a few other volcanos, get colored by the setting sun is unforgettable.

 Even though you’ll be able to hear the eruptions when you reach the campsite, as it gets dark, you’ll start to see the glowing lava.
 At night you eat and get some sleep before you get woken up about 4 in the morning for the final hike to the top of Acatenango for sunrise.